celt29/reading-notes/Read03.md

 3. (performs an initial commit.)
     1. `git add *.c`
     2. `git add LICENSE`
     3. `git commit -m "whatever I want to say here"`

-4.
+### Cloning

+`git clone https://github.com/test` which is the repository URL that I want to clone.
+This creates a directory called "test".
+`git clone https://github.com/test To make a diretory that has a name I choose